10 Coral Reef Snake Species

 Source: public domain

-This reef snake has one of the narrowest niches in the whole snake kingdom.
-It lives solely off coral reef eggs, allowing fish nor eels into its diet.
-For this they have many unique characteristics.
-Their nose has a spike which they move from side to side to dislodge eggs from the reef bed.
-Their jawbone is differently structured, to allow them to suck eggs free.
-Their fangs are weakened as they no longer need them.
+To accomplish this, they have evolved many unique characteristics.
+Their nose has a large spike, which they move from side to side to dislodge eggs from the reef bed.
+Their jawbone is unusually structured, to allow them to suck eggs free.
+Their fangs are atrophied, as they no longer need them.

-Emydocephalus ijimae’s whole world consists of the colourful chasms and twisting turns of coral reefs.
-They’re still relatively unresearched, although it’s believed that they fulfil an important ecological role, probably keeping certain fish species under control (a bit like Alaskan bears and salmon).
+Ijima’s sea snakes produce few young, with just 2 newborns per litter (live young rather than eggs).
+Their entire world consists of the colourful chasms and twisting channels of coral reefs.
+This species is still relatively unresearched, although it’s believed that they fulfil an important ecological role, most likely keeping certain fish species under control, like with Alaskan brown bears and salmon.

 4 Stoke’s sea snake